SMS-NED16/EPT-PRJ-TX-Line-Design/README.md

 # EPT-PRJ-TX-Line-Design
-## A MATLAB GUI-based program for designing power transmission lines.
-Created as a project for EE-352 Electrical Power Transmission as part of the BE-Electrical Engineering program at NEDUET.
+### Created as a project for EE-352 Electrical Power Transmission as part of the BE-Electrical Engineering program at NEDUET

+## Overview
+A MATLAB GUI-based program that chooses electrical and selected mechanical parameters of power transmission lines based on user requirements such as
+- transmission voltage in kV
+- transmission distance in km
+- preferred transmission geometry.